Context Variables

 A Device ID value can, for example, be used to …

-- Display data from a specific device within your dashboard blocks
+- Display data from a specific device within your dashboard blocks.

-- Highlight one device against an array of devices in time series graphs
+- Highlight one device against an array of devices in Time Series Graphs.

-- View data from a single device at a time within a device state table
+- View data from a single device at a time within a Device State Table.

 Note that if the ”Include full device info in context” checkbox is checked for a device ID variable, rendering the value of the context variable requires referencing the properties of the object returned in the context.